Everette Lee DeGolyer: Early life

 DeGolyer was born in a sod house on October 9, 1886, the son of John and Narcissa Kagy Huddle DeGolyer of Greensburg, Kansas.
 He was the eldest of three children.
 The family moved to Joplin, Missouri, where Everette attended school while his father worked in lead and zinc mining.
 In 1901 the family moved to Norman, Oklahoma, where Everette attended the University of Oklahoma preparatory school.
 He became a degree student at the University of Oklahoma beginning in the fall of 1905.

 During the summers of 1906 through 1909, he worked for the United States Geological Survey (USGS) starting as a cook and working up to field assistant.
-A major responsibility of the USGS was making topographical maps and identifyinglocation of coal and lignite deposits in Colorado, Wyoming, and Montana.
+A major responsibility of the USGS was making topographical maps and identifying the location of coal and lignite deposits in Colorado, Wyoming, and Montana.
 While working for the USGS, he reported to Willard Hayes, a Ph.D. in geology, who was instrumental in hiring DeGolyer as a field geologist for Mexican Eagle Oil in 1909.

 Mexican Eagle

 In early 1910, DeGolyer began work as a field geologist for the Mexican Eagle Petroleum Company (El Aguila Oil Company), remaining with the company primarily in Mexico through the Spring of 1914.
 While there, he was involved in the discoveries of the Potrero del Llano well No. 4 which came in as a gusher on December 27, 1910, at a depth of 1911 feet, and the heavily producing Las Naranjos field to the West around 1911.
 Producing approximately 130,000,000 barrels of oil in its eight years of operation, Potrero de Llano No. 4 established DeGolyer's early reputation, and slowly began to enhance the perceived value of geologists in the success of the petroleum industry, as it became the most productive well in the history of Mexican petroleum mining, and the most productive well in the Western Hemisphere for that period.

-Around eight months after beginning his work at Mexican Eagle Oil, DeGolyer married Nell Virginia Goodrich, then a teaching assistant and graduate of the University of Oklahoma, at 8:00 am on the morning of June 10, 1910, at her home in Norman, Oklahoma, returned with her to live briefly first in Tuxpan and later in Tampico, Mexico, around 30 miles North of his strike at Potrero del Llano.
+Around eight months after beginning his work at Mexican Eagle Oil, DeGolyer married Nell Virginia Goodrich, then a teaching assistant and graduate of the University of Oklahoma, at 8:00 am on the morning of June 10, 1910, at her home in Norman, Oklahoma, then returned with her to live briefly first in Tuxpan and later in Tampico, Mexico, around 30 miles North of his strike at Potrero del Llano.
 After his strike at Potrero, with strong support and encouragement from his wife Nell, who had formerly completed degrees there in Music and Philosophy, DeGolyer took a leave of absence to return to the University of Oklahoma to finish his A.B. degree in geology in early 1911.
 Completing his degree that summer, his bachelor's thesis addressed what he had learned surveying anthracite deposits in Colorado.